marcotas/laravel-bullet/README.md

 ### Dynamic Routes

-Now that you created a `UsersController` controller you can define a namespace in your app's controllers folder to dynamically register the routes for all of your controllers under this namespace automatically!
+Now that you created a `UserController` controller you can define a namespace in your app's controllers folder to dynamically register the routes for all of your controllers under this namespace automatically!
 Yes, automatically.
 Let's see how it works.

 Use `Bullet::namespace` in any group of routes you want.
 Example: